Padres vs Marlins Odds, Spread, and Total

-The San Diego Padres look to make it two wins in a row as they play game four of a 10-game road trip.
+The San Diego Padres look to make it three wins in a row against the Miami Marlins in this three-game series.

-The Padres are 54-45 and sit second in the NL West Division.
-They currently hold the third wild card spot in the NL.
-San Diego just took two out of three against the Washington Nationals.
-Both wins in the series came fairly easily, while the lone loss was a close one.
-The Padres' bats were productive for most of the series.
+The Padres are 55–45 and sit second in the NL West Division.
+They currently hold the third wild-card spot in the NL.
+San Diego won Game 1 of the series, 2–1.
+The Padres scored two runs in the second inning and recorded only five hits in the game.
+Most of the offense came from the bottom of the order, but leadoff hitter Fernando Tatís Jr. did a good job getting on base twice.

-The Miami Marlins are 46-52 and third in the NL East Division.
-Miami also just took two out of three at home against the Kansas City Royals.
-All three games were close, with some decent pitching on display.
-The Marlins' offense cooled as the series went on, but they showed they can win tight games.
+The Miami Marlins are 46–53 and sit third in the NL East Division.
+Miami collected nine hits in Game 1 but managed just one run.
+Most of the lineup picked up hits, but they were scattered throughout the game, and the team went 0-for-5 with runners in scoring position.
+The Marlins' leadoff hitter also performed well, recording three hits in the game.

 Spread